vippsas/vipps-partner/manual-signup.md

    to *fill out* the form, but the *signing* of the form must be done by a person with signing rights for the merchant.

-3. If the merchant already has a customer relationship or the above step has been done, the merchant then needs to apply for the relevant Vipps MobilePay product(s) on [portal.vipps.no](https://portal.vipps.no).
+3. Once the merchant has a customer relationship with Vipps MobilePay, they can apply for the relevant Vipps MobilePay product(s) on
+   [portal.vipps.no](https://portal.vipps.no).

    It is possible to give merchants a direct link to the right product: